Are you thinking about moving to Denver?

 Professional Sports Teams:

-- Colorado Avalanche — NHL team that won eight division title games in a row–the longest streak in the league.
+- Colorado Avalanche — This favorite among NHL teams won eight division title games in a row—the longest streak in the league.
+Home games at the Pepsi Center are legendary for extreme volume and for terrifying the visiting team.

-- Denver Nuggets — NBA team that has yet to reach the championship round in the playoffs.
+- Denver Nuggets — Although this team has yet to reach the championship round in the NBA playoffs, they are known as fierce contenders and are never short on colorful characters.

-- Arrowhead Golf Club — Spend a leisurely day hitting some golf balls further than you normally would.
-No really.
-Due to the high altitude, golf balls can reportedly go up to 10% farther.
+- Top Golf — Spend a leisurely day hitting some golf balls further than you normally would.
+No, really.
+Due to the high altitude, golf balls can reportedly go up to 10% farther!

 - The Stanley Hotel — Horror fanatics should take an hour trek outside of Denver to visit this historic landmark that inspired Stephen King’s 1977 bestseller, The Shining.
 Want a glimpse into the paranormal?
 Take their Night Spirit Tour and explore some creepy spaces.

-- Red Rocks Amphitheatre — Chances are if you want to see one of your favorite big time musicians live, they will have played at Red Rocks.
-Music sounds incredible here and the views are unforgettable.
+- Red Rocks Amphitheatre — Chances are, if you want to see one of your favorite big-time musicians live, they will have played at Red Rocks.
+The most acoustically perfect outdoor amphitheater in the world, music of all genres sounds incredible here and the breathtaking views are unforgettable.

-- Denver Performing Arts Complex (The Plex) — Enjoy a variety of seasonal events on this four block strip, like Broadway Theatre, ballet, and opera.
+- Denver Performing Arts Complex (the DCPA) — Enjoy a variety of seasonal events on this four-block strip, like Broadway Theatre, ballet, and opera.

-9. Taking advantage of the great outdoors is easy all year round.
+9. Taking advantage of the great outdoors is easy all year.

 Denver is the ideal location for adventure seekers looking to explore thrilling mountain peaks and valleys.
 But you don’t have to be an adrenaline junkie or avid skier to enjoy outdoor life in Colorado.
 There are dozens of day trips suitable for the entire family all year round.